MrDog210/Open-WTimeTable/README.md

 ## Features:
 Main advantage of this app over the official one is, that you can pick a separate group for each course.
 - Dark/light mode
-- Separate groups for each course.
+- Separate selectable groups for each course
-- Support tablets
+- Supports tablets

 ## Installation